Cognitive bias: Practical significance

 Cognitive biases can be used in destructive ways.
 Some believe that there are people in authority who use cognitive biases and heuristics in order to manipulate others so that they can reach their end goals.
 Some medications and other health care treatments rely on cognitive biases in order to persuade others who are susceptible to cognitive biases to use their products.
 Many see this as taking advantage of one's natural struggle of judgement and decision-making.
-They also believe that it is the government's responsibility to regulate these misleading ads.
+Some also believe that it is the government's responsibility to regulate these misleading ads.
 Cognitive biases also seem to play a role in property sale price and value.
 Participants in the experiment were shown a residential property.
 Afterwards, they were shown another property that was completely unrelated to the first property.
 They were asked to say what they believed the value and the sale price of the second property would be.
 They found that showing the participants an unrelated property did have an effect on how they valued the second property.
 Cognitive biases can be used in non-destructive ways.
 In team science and collective problem-solving, the superiority bias can be beneficial.
 It leads to a diversity of solutions within a group, especially in complex problems, by preventing premature consensus on suboptimal solutions.
 This example demonstrates how a cognitive bias, typically seen as a hindrance, can enhance collective decision-making by encouraging a wider exploration of possibilities.

-Cognitive biases are interlinked with collective illusions, a phenomenon where a group of people mistakenly believe that their views and preferences are shared by the majority, when in reality, they are not.
+Cognitive biases are interlinked with collective illusions, a phenomenon where a group of people mistakenly believe that their views and preferences are not shared by the majority, when in reality, they are.
 These illusions often arise from various cognitive biases that misrepresent our perception of social norms and influence how we assess the beliefs of others.
+The mirror image of this, where one falsely believes one's own views to be held by the majority, is the false consensus effect.
 Cognitive biases also influence the spread of misinformation, particularly in digital environments.
 Lazer, Baum, and Grinberg (2018) analyzed over 16,000 false news stories shared by millions of Twitter users during the 2016 U.S. election and found that false information spread significantly faster than accurate news.
 This occurs partly because misinformation aligns with existing beliefs and triggers emotional reactions, both of which are linked to confirmation and availability biases.
 These findings illustrate how cognitive biases can distort public understanding and contribute to the rapid dissemination of false narratives.